Mikejo5000/vsts-docs-pr/docs/repos/get-started/code-with-git.md

   - To install Git for Windows, including Git Credential Manager, see [Install the Git Credential Manager - Windows](../git/set-up-credential-managers.md#windows)
   - To install Git for macOS and Linux, see [Install the Git Credential Manager - macOS and Linix](../git/set-up-credential-managers.md#macos-and-linux)

-## Clone the repo to your computer
+## Get the clone URL for your repo

 > [!NOTE]
 > The **New navigation** feature, which provides a vertical navigation experience, is in preview for VSTS.
 [Go here to enable it](/vsts/project/navigation/preview-features.md).
 When you enable **New navigation**, you automatically enable several new Agile tool features described in this blog post, [New Work Hubs](https://blogs.msdn.microsoft.com/devops/2018/06/22/new-work-hubs/).
 For on-premises TFS users, choose **Previous navigation** for guidance.